-The cost of renters insurance is largely determined by the coverages you choose, the amount of coverage, and your deductible.
+The cost of renters insurance is largely determined by the coverage you choose, the amount of coverage, and your deductible.
 Most renters insurance policies include loss of use coverage, personal property coverage, and personal liability coverage, but additional coverages for earthquake damages and identity restoration are available for an extra cost.
 Your location also has a lot to do with how much your insurance company will charge you for your renters insurance policy.
 Below, we discuss the factors that affect the cost of renters insurance policies.

 The Value of Your Personal Property